WONDERING WHY YOU SHOULD TOUR UGANDA IN 2021/2022, OR WHY YOU SHOULD VISIT UGANDA FOR SAFARI TOURS?

-The fault block mountain ranges of the Rwenzori’s are the highest mountain ranges of Africa.
-For a mystical challenge, only the Rwenzori’s will offer that, its not just a hike, it’s a journey to rediscovering your potential as you head towards the skies.
+The fault-block mountain ranges of the Rwenzori’s are the highest mountain ranges of Africa.
+For a mystical challenge, only the Rwenzori’s will offer that, it is not just a hike, it’s a journey to rediscovering your potential as you head towards the skies.

 Kidepo Valley National Park

 With almost unnoticed beauty, Kidepo National Park sits within the rugged hills and valleys of north Eastern Uganda with uncomparable beauty throughout Africa.